tzhu2001/easy_rez/README.txt

 cd /tmp/repo/easy_rez/demotool

 # now release the package.
-# since REZ will attempt to tag the GIT state, it may prompt you for user/password (see above for user/pw)
+# since REZ will attempt to tag the GIT state with the tool release version.
+# it will prompt you for user/password (see above for user/pw)
 rez-release

-# NOTE:  As version 1.0.0 has already been tagged in Github, REZ will warn you that the tag operation has failed,
+# NOTE:  In this test, 1.0.0 has already been tagged in Github, REZ will warn you that the tag operation has failed
-#        and that the release has been interrupted.
-This can be safely ignored as tool has been released.
+# This can be safely ignored.

 ******************************************